 The Law Office of Edward Gonzalez, PC is located at 6301 Ivy Lane, Suite 700, Greenbelt, Maryland 20770.
 From Bowie, head southwest on Lanham Severn Road to Greenbelt Road.
 Turn right on Greenbelt Road and go about 4 miles.
 When you reach the interchange for I-95 and I-495, you can use the ramp to turn right onto Kenilworth Road.
 Once on Kenilworth, go about one mile and turn left on Ivy Lane.
 The office will be a little less than a half-mile down on your left.

 With over 20 years of legal experience and 15 years in bankruptcy practice, Bowie bankruptcy lawyer Edward Gonzalez has successfully represented individuals and businesses throughout Maryland.
-Contact the firm today to schedule a free initial consultation to begin planning your financial future.
+Contact the firm today to schedule an initial consultation to begin planning your financial future.